 According to the site’s sources, Microsoft expects to have the software ready by early April.
 If this timeline is met, then the device could be ready for developers and the earliest of adapters by summer.
 This could mean that the Surface Duo may be ready for purchase alongside the rumored Surface Book 3 and Surface Go 2 refreshes that are expected to happen this spring.

 However, it appeared that Microsoft had scrapped those plans, opting instead to go with Android instead.
-Because of this switch and the hardware’s long development cycle, the
+Because of this switch and the hardware’s long development cycle, the Surface Duo will debut with some compromises.
+The bezels aren’t as slim as on today’s flagship phones, and the omission of 5G network connectivity is glaring in 2020.

 Additionally, the Snapdragon processor is at least a generation behind compared to high-end phones launching this year from competitors.
-The accelerated launch timeline could help to make the
+The accelerated launch timeline could help to make the Surface Duo’s hardware appear less stale when compared to other Android flagships launching this year.

 Given the older specifications for a flagship phone, Microsoft wants to perfect the software to attract consumers to choose its dual-screen form factor over competitors, including the Huawei Mate X and XS, Samsung Galaxy Fold, and Samsung Galaxy Z Flip.
 In the past, it was reported that Microsoft had originally delayed its Surface Phone endeavors because the device didn’t offer a compelling use case for the form factor.